aws/aws-mysql-odbc/README.txt

 CONTACT
 =======

-If you encounter a bug with the AWS ODBC Driver for MySQL, we would like to hear about it.
+If you encounter a problem with the AWS ODBC Driver for MySQL, we would like to hear about it.
 Please search the existing issues at
 <https://github.com/awslabs/aws-mysql-odbc/issues> and see if others are also
 experiencing the issue before opening a new issue.
-When opening a new issue, we will need the version of AWS ODBC Driver for MySQL, C++ language version, OS you’re using, and the MySQL database version you're running against.
+When opening a new issue, please include the following information:

+- the version of AWS ODBC Driver for MySQL
+- C++ language version
+- the OS platform and version
+- the MySQL database version you're running against.

 Please include a reproduction case for the issue when appropriate.

 The GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.